leny/tankipas/README.md

         -s, --system <system>  force the version system to analyse (by default, try to guess) -g, --gap <amount>     number of minutes above wich the time between two commits is ignored in the total.
         -u, --user <user>      use only the commits of the given user.
+        -c, --commit <commit>  compute the result since the given commit.
         -r, --raw              show raw result, as number of seconds spent on the project.

 #### Options